UK-Russia standoff deepens as Moscow cuts UK diplomats

 When asked if that meant London would now have to cut exactly 50 diplomatic and technical staff, she said: "A little over 50."

-Separately, Russia's Ministry of Transport demanded Britain explain why an Aeroflot passenger plane was searched at Heathrow airport on Friday, in what the Russian Embassy in London called a "blatant provocation".
+Russia's Ministry of Transport meanwhile demanded Britain explain why the Aeroflot passenger plane was searched at Heathrow airport on Friday, in what the Russian Embassy in London called a "blatant provocation".

-Britain's interior ministry was not immediately available to comment on the plane search.

 VISITS?